-- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Continue to work with B.C.
-First Nations to secure long-term treaties that provide economic benefit and security for all British Columbians. - Work with B.C.
+- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
+Continue to work with B.C.
+First Nations to secure long-term treaties that provide economic benefit and security for all British Columbians. - 3.
+Work with B.C.
 First Nations that are impacted by natural-gas extraction, pipelines or LNG facilities to ensure they are provided with the ability to participate in this generational opportunity. - 4.
 Work with B.C.
-First Nations that are in the area of a new proposed refinery to ensure they are provided with the opportunity to patiicipate in and benefit from this economic oppotiunity.
+First Nations that are in the area of a new proposed refinery to ensure they are provided with the opportunity to participate in and benefit from this economic opportunity. - 5.
+Implement our commitment in Strong Economy, Secure Tomorrow to secure another 10 new non-treaty benefit agreements over the next two years and showcase the economic and social results of these agreements to encourage further First Nation participation. - 6.
+Work with B.C.
+First Nations to ensure they participate in the Standing Offer Program by BC Hydro through the First Nations Clean Energy Business Fund. - 7.
+Work with the Minister of Jobs, Tourism and Skills Training to increase the number of First Nations people participating in our apprenticeship and skills-training programs to ensure economic prosperity includes First Nations members.